 --kubelet-certificate-authority flag to

-provide the apiserver with a root certificates bundle to use to verify the
+provide the apiserver with a root certificate bundle to use to verify the

 kubelet’s serving certificate.